Commitment and Oblivious Transfer in the Bounded Storage Model with Errors: Introduction

 \textit{Commitment schemes} are fundamental building blocks of modern cryptography.
 They are important in the construction of protocols such as identification protocols~\cite{C:FiaSha86}, contract signing~\cite{EveGolLem:1985}, zero-knowledge proofs~\cite{GolMicWig91}, coin flipping over the phone~\cite{Blum:1983}, and more generally in two- and multi-party computation protocols~\cite{STOC:GolMicWig87,C:ChaDamVan87}.
 A commitment scheme is a two-stage protocol between two parties, Alice and Bob.
 First they execute the \textit{commit stage}, in which Alice chooses a value $v$ as input and commits to it.
 Later, they execute the \textit{open stage}, in which Alice reveals $v$ to Bob.
 For the protocol to be secure, it must satisfy two conditions: the \textit{hiding property}, which means that Bob cannot learn any information about $v$ before the open stage, and the \textit{binding property}, which means that after the commit phase, Alice cannot change $v$ without that being detected by Bob.

-Another essential primitive for two- and multi-party computation is \textit{oblivious transfer} (OT).
+\textit{Oblivious transfer} (OT) is another essential primitive for two- and multi-party computation.
 It is a two-party protocol in which Alice inputs two strings $s_0$ and $s_1$, and Bob inputs a bit $c$.
 Bob's output is the string $s_c$.
-The protocol is called secure if Alice never learns the choice bit $c$ and Bob does not learn any information about $s_{1-c}$.
-Oblivious transfer is a fundamental building block for multi-party computation and can be used to realize \textit{any} secure two-party computation~\cite{FOCS:Kilian88,C:IshPraSah08}.
+The protocol is secure if Alice never learns the choice bit $c$ and Bob does not learn any information about $s_{1-c}$.
+OT is a fundamental building block for multi-party computation and can be used to realize \textit{any} secure two-party computation~\cite{STOC:Kilian88,C:IshPraSah08}.

-In the setting where the parties only communicate through noiseless channels, unconditionally secure commitment and oblivious transfer are impossible (even if quantum channels are available~\cite{Mayers:1997}).
+Unconditionally secure commitment and OT are impossible in the setting where the parties only communicate through noiseless channels (even if quantum channels are available~\cite{Mayers:1997}).
 However, both of them are possible in the context of computational security (in which the adversaries are restricted to be polynomial-time Turing machines), as long as computational hardness assumptions are made.
 Commitment can be obtained using generic assumptions such as the existence of pseudorandom generator~\cite{JC:Naor91} or (more efficiently) assuming the hardness of various specific computational problems~\cite{C:Even81,Blum:1983,C:Pedersen91}.
-Oblivious transfer can be obtained from dense trapdoor permutations~\cite{TCC:Haitner04} (which is conjectured to be stronger than pseudorandom generators) or assuming the hardness of many specific computational problems~\cite{Rabin:1981,C:BelMic89, EC:Kalai05,C:PeiVaiWat08,ICITS:DGMN08,CANS:DavDowNas14}.
+OT can be obtained from dense trapdoor permutations~\cite{TCC:Haitner04} (which is conjectured to be stronger than pseudorandom generators) or assuming the hardness of many specific computational problems~\cite{Rabin:1981,C:BelMic89, EC:Kalai05,C:PeiVaiWat08,ICITS:DGMN08,IEICE:DGMN12,CANS:DavDowNas14,BDDMN17}.

-If one wants to obtain unconditional security for commitment and oblivious transfer protocols, then one possibility is resorting to physical assumptions such as the existence of noisy channels.
+Physical assumptions, such as the existence of noisy channels, enable one to obtain unconditional security for commitment and OT protocols.
 In this scenario the problem was studied from both the theoretical~\cite{EC:DamKilSal99,WinNasIma:2003,ImaMorNas:2006,AhlCsi:2007,NasWin:2008,PDMN:11,DowNas14} and the efficient protocol designing~\cite{CreKil:1988,EC:Crepeau97, SteWol:2002,SCN:CreMorWol04} points of view.

-In this paper a different setting is considered, the so called \textit{bounded storage model} (BSM)~\cite{JC:Maurer92a}, in which the adversary is assumed to have bounded memory.
+In this paper, we consider a different setting, the so called \textit{bounded storage model} (BSM)~\cite{JC:Maurer92a}, in which the adversary is assumed to have bounded memory.